exonum/exonum-doc/src/get-started/install.md

 - [RocksDB][rocksdb] (persistent storage)
 - [libsodium][libsodium] (cryptography engine)

+`LevelDB` and `RocksDB` are used as alternative storage engines, with LevelDB used by default.
+You need to install only the storage engine(s) you are intending to use.

 You can find instructions how to install them on the various environments below.